andraspalasti/graph-traversal/README.md

 ![Data structure](./data_structure.svg)

-This is not going to be a directional graph an edge can be traversed both ways
+This is going to be a directional graph